imbue-ai/darwinian_evolver/README.md

 Darwinian-evolver orchestrates the evolutionary process.
 A key strength is its resilience - the approach works even with noisy evaluators or unreliable mutators.
 If your mutator only produces a better solution 20% of the time, Darwinian-evolver can still leverage those successes to drive progress.

+See our blog post [LLM-based Evolution as a Universal Optimizer](https://imbue.com/research/2026-02-27-darwinian-evolver/) for additional context about the framework.

 ## Quick Start

 You can run a simple example problem called "parrot" using the following command: